Nkethaeus/AcuTech/README.md

 - Python for data processing and general implementation
 - TensorFlow & Scikit-learn for building and implementing the CNN-RF and SVM models
 - Anvil for web interface and hosting the web server
-- HTML, CSS for frontend
+- HTML and CSS for front-end development

 ## Results